0xc0dec/0xc0dec.github.io/content/_index.md

 title = "~/aleks"
 +++

-# Hello there, I am Aleksey Fedotov
+# Hello there!
+I am Aleksey Fedotov

 a full-time software engineer and a hobbyist game developer.